yissachar/awesome-dart/README.md

 ## Utilities

 * [Quiver](https://github.com/google/quiver-dart) - A set of utility libraries that makes using many libraries easier and more convenient, or adds additional functionality.
-* [Stagehand](https://github.com/google/stagehand) - A Dart project scaffolding generator, inspired by tools like Web Starter Kit and Yeoman.

 ## Dependency Injection